Empowering people to understand science

 I discovered my passion for science in high school and decided to pursue a B.S. in Biochemistry at university.
 This was despite my parents having no science expertise or interest.

-In college I fell in love with research and decided to pursue a Ph.D. in Genetics through a collaborative program between Tufts University’s School of Graduate Biomedical Sciences and The Jackson Laboratory.
+In college I fell in love with research and decided to pursue a Ph.D. through a collaborative program between Tufts University’s School of Graduate Biomedical Sciences and The Jackson Laboratory.

-My dissertation research was done in the laboratory of Dr. Derry Roopenian where I focused on using genetics to understand aspects of immunology.
-Specifically CD4+ T cells and their role in normal immunity, and how they can contribute to the development of autoimmunity.
+My dissertation research was done in the laboratory of Dr. Derry Roopenian where I focused on using genetic tools to understand aspects of immunology.
+My work specifically focused on a type of CD4+ T cell known as a T-follicular helper, their role in normal immunity, and how they can contribute to autoimmune disease.

-Following my defense I did a postdoctoral research fellowship at The MDI Biological Laboratory in the lab of Dr. Dustin Updike.
+Following my defense I did a postdoctoral research fellowship in the lab of Dr. Dustin Updike.
 My work was supported during this time by an NIH NRSA F32 Fellowship.
 My research was focused on understanding how germ granules help maintain cellular pluripotency.

 I then became an Assistant Professor and coordinator of the Pre-medicine program where I taught a variety of science classes such as microbiology, immunology, biochemistry, general biology and molecular biology.